kamilkhanlab/ConvexSampling.jl/README.md

 ## Method outline

 Suppose we have a convex function $f$ of $n$ variables, defined on a box domain $X = [\mathbf{x}^L, \mathbf{x}^U]$.
-Our [new underestimating approach](https://doi.org/10.1016/j.compchemeng.2021.107413) samples $f$ at $(2n+1)$ domain points: the midpoint of $X$, and perturbations of this midpoint in each positive/negative coordinate direction.
-These sampled values are then tractably assembled using new finite difference formulas to yield guaranteed affine underestimators and guaranteed lower bounds for $f$ on $X$.
-These underestimators are guaranteed by convex analysis theory; roughly, the sampled information is sufficient to infer a compact polyhedral set that encloses all subgradients of $f$ at the midpoint of $X$.
-Using this information, we can deduce the "worst-case" convex functions that are consistent with the sampled data.
+Our [new underestimating approach](https://doi.org/10.1016/j.compchemeng.2021.107413) samples $f$ at $(2n+1)$ domain points: the midpoint of $X,$ and perturbations of this midpoint in each positive/negative coordinate direction.
+These sampled values are then tractably assembled using new finite difference formulas to yield guaranteed affine underestimators and guaranteed lower bounds for $f$ on $X.$ These underestimators are guaranteed by convex analysis theory; roughly, the sampled information is sufficient to infer a compact polyhedral set that encloses all subgradients of $f$ at the midpoint of $X.$ Using this information, we can deduce the "worst-case" convex functions that are consistent with the sampled data.

 As in our paper, this implementation also allows for absolute error in evaluating $f$, and for off-center sampling stencils.
 When $n=1$, we additionally exploit the fact that each domain point is collinear with all three sampled points.